ElenaKhlebnikova/kitchen-form/README.md

 1. Using React Hook Form.
 2. Registering and validating custom fields with React Hook Form.
 4. Building custom multiple select component.
+5. How to deploy Next.js applications to Vercel (I have previously used Netlify).
+6. How to add server and client env variables to vercel.
-5. Using Cloudinary to upload signed/unsigned photos.
+7. Using Cloudinary to upload signed/unsigned photos.
-6. Using Cloudinary to delete signed/unsigned photos.
+8. Using Cloudinary to delete signed/unsigned photos.
-7. Using Next.js features: file system routing, managing client and server env variables, using route handlers as backend for uploading/deleting photos.
+9. Using Next.js features: file system routing, managing client and server env variables, using route handlers as backend for uploading/deleting photos.
-9. How to use Tailwind to build responsive UI much faster.
+10. How to use Tailwind to build responsive UI much faster.
-10. Working on different branches in small PRs.
+11. Working on different branches in small PRs.
-11. Resolving git conflicts.
+12. Resolving git conflicts.

 ## 😭 What I struggled with